GitMasterBart/SnakePipeMultiHumaNn/README.md

 Install the bbmap packages because you need the bbmap/reformat.sh file.
-This can be done on: https://sourceforge.net/projects/bbmap/ and plays it in de rout of your snakemake file.
+This can be done on: https://sourceforge.net/projects/bbmap/ and plays it in de root of your snakemake file.

 <a name="venv"></a>
 **Virtual env**